encryptforme/encryptforme.github.io/README.md

-# encryptforme.github.io.
+# encryptforme.github.io
-Visit encryptforme.com.
+Visit www.encryptforme.com.
-Copy/paste your text, messages, data into the input field to get it encypted with OpenSSL.
+Copy/paste your text, messages or data into the input field and encypt.
+OpenSSL is used for encryption.